Axiematic/datawookie/content/abstracts/2018-04-12-abstract-stream-analytics-getting-started.md

 1. Script to stream tweets.
 2. Script to push tweet contents to Kafka.
 Check consumer in terminal.

+	* Has the Kafka IP address been specified in the script?
+	* Is port 9092 open on the server?

 3. Notebooks for consuming tweet content.
 Sentiment analysis.
 4. Script to push tweets as JSON to Kafka.
 5. Notebook for consuming tweet JSON.